maxim729467/camera-sabotage-detector/README.md

 ## Features

-- **Blur Detection**: Identifies when the camera is out of focus or has been smeared
+- **Defocus Detection**: Identifies when the camera is out of focus or has been smeared
 - **Blackout Detection**: Detects when the camera has been covered or is experiencing low light conditions
 - **Flash Detection**: Identifies sudden bright flashes that might indicate tampering
 - **Scene Change Detection**: Monitors for significant changes between consecutive frames